mnmlstc/core/docs/any.rst

    .. function:: any (any const&)
                  any (any&&) noexcept
                  any () noexcept

-      .. versionadded:: 1.2

-         The behavior regarding the move constructor has changed to follow the specification.
-It will now construct a value of the same type as contained in the incoming :any:`any` and use the move constructor of the type.
-If the incoming :any:`any` is empty, the newly constructed :any:`any` will be as well.
-Before 1.2, the move constructor would simply result in a state change.

       The default set of constructors work as one might imagine.
 The copy constructor is not marked as noexcept as the underlying type *may*